Do you agree that regional and local variations exist within each biome? Substantiate your answer with suitable example.

 A biome is a climatically and geographically contiguous area with similar climatic conditions.
 Both organic and inorganic components are similar in a particular type of biome.
 However, regional and local variations exist within each biome.
 To understand this, let us consider the following examples.

 In the case of coniferous forests, the canopy is so thick that negligible sunlight reaches the ground.
 This results in sparse vegetation on the ground.
-The dense canopy on top and sparse vegetation at ground show local variations in a particular type of biome.
+The dense canopy on top and sparse vegetation at the ground show local variations in a particular type of biome.